amandacndido/CroctChallenge/Product-Challenge_Croct.md

 >
 > And I click the "Forgot password?" button
 >
-> When I see a section saying: "Insert your phone number or e-mail in order to receive a code"
+> When I see a section saying: "Insert your phone number or email in order to receive a code"
 >
 > And I insert a valid phone number
 >